-This policy is based upon Northumberland County Council's model policy and guidance on the use of force to control or restrain pupils.
-NCC's revision policy date is June 2016 and we The Grove School review our policy annually by monitoring, evaluating and assessing the effectiveness of our practice and developing modifications if/where these may be needed.
-The black print is directly copied from NCC's policy whilst the blue print has either been modified in depth by The Grove School and/or is additional detail to NCC's model policy.
+This policy has been based upon Northumberland County Council's model policy (June 2016) and guidance on the use of force to control or restrain pupils.
+The Grove School will review this policy at least every two years, by monitoring, evaluating and assessing the effectiveness of our practice and developing modifications if/where necessary.
+The black print has been directly copied from NCC's policy whilst the blue print has either been modified in depth by The Grove School and/or is additional detail to NCC's model policy.